 “If a fire starts far away, upwind, then it has time to develop and expand.
 By the time it hits the community it is so large and so powerful that it could wipe everything out,” Maranghides said.
 “But if it ignites closer, the fire can be so much smaller.
 It takes a much smaller bite out of the community, and people may have a fighting chance.”

 The report indicates that town officials in Butte County went to great lengths to prepare for fires, having cleared vegetative fuels near critical infrastructure and bolstered emergency communications in the weeks and months prior.
-However, dense vegetation had still accumulated throughout Paradise — a factor enhanced by the nearly 100 years the town had gone without experiencing a wildfire.
+However, dense vegetation had still accumulated throughout Paradise — a factor enhanced by the nearly 100 years the town had gone without wildfires significantly reducing its plant population.

 The researchers learned that, although Paradise made resources available for residents to remove trees, many did not take the city up on its offer.
 One participant in the reconstruction noted that residents were often attracted to the lifestyle of “living in the forest” provided by the town.